 1. Think of yourself first

-2. Don’t have to reply instantly
+2. You don’t have to reply instantly

-No matter how you guys ended things, try not to jump in to respond to the text immediately, even if it’s a lazy Saturday afternoon and your only entertainment is your cat licking her own fur.
+No matter how you both ended things, try not to respond to the text immediately, even if it’s a lazy Saturday afternoon and your only entertainment is your cat licking her own fur.
 Instant replies hint at either interest or an unfulfilling life – and even if both might be true, don’t let your ex pick up on that.
 This is not about playing games, it’s about knowing if you really want to restart a conversation with a person who you have dated in the past.

 3. Don’t overthink

 4. When an ex contacts you years later, talk to someone about it

 5. If you have a partner, think of them as well

-If you are in a monogamous relationship and your ex texting you is making your heart throb in your stomach, you need to spill it to your partner.
-If you still have feelings for this ex of yours and is considering the prospect of getting back with the ex, don’t just jump into it.
+If you are in a monogamous relationship and your ex’s texting you is making your heart throb in your stomach, you need to spill it to your partner.
+If you still have feelings for this ex, and are considering the prospect of getting back together, don’t just jump into it.
 Your ex has been in your life for five minutes now and it is not okay to have a lovey-dovey conversation with an ex when your partner is sitting next to you.
 If the roles were reversed, how would you feel about it?

 6. What do you expect out of this renewed relationship?

 7. Don’t go looking for closure when an ex contacts you years later

 8. Learn from your mistakes

-If you have seen this behavior before from your ex, don’t dive in head first.
-Does your ex normally ghost you for many months and then contact you like the good old days?
+If you have seen this behavior before from your ex, don’t dive in headfirst.
+Does your ex normally ghost you for many months and then re-establish contact like it’s the good old days?
 That usually means they’ve contacted you for some companionship and not for anything serious.
 If this companionship usually hurts you when they ghost you again, it’s better not to indulge in it.
 When an ex contacts you, you need to weigh the pros and cons practically.